 A taste of winter in Vancouver and the promise of returning gloomier days have been enough to make me develop FOMO on sunny days the past few months.
 One of the best ways I’ve found to enjoy the sun to the fullest is to go on longer bike rides in and around Vancouver with my new old vintage road bike.

-600+ km later (according to Strava), here are the best bike rides that make great half-day or day trips around Vancouver!
+600+ km later (according to Strava), here are some of my favourite bike rides around Vancouver!

 Stanley Park Loop